jamesclancy/SafeCardGame/README.md

 To do this I will need to wire up the OnClick functionality on the button.

-I will wire it up by having this OnClick be a lamda sending a discard Msg like:
+I will wire it up by having this OnClick be a lambda sending a discard Msg like:

 ```
 let renderCardInstanceForHand  (dispatch : Msg -> unit)  gameId playerId (card: CardInstance) =